ai4os/ai4-docs/source/index.rst

-Welcome to AI4OS documentation!
+Welcome to AI4OS/AI4EOSC documentation!
 ===============================

-The ``AI4OS`` stack empowers scientist by lowering the barrier to adopt the latest AI models and tools.
+The ``AI4EOSC`` platform and the ``AI4OS`` stack empowers scientist by lowering the barrier to adopt the latest AI models and tools.
+The platform provides a user-friendly workbench to easily train, deploy, share and monitor AI models.
+The stack provides a set of tools and services to easily create and deploy AI models.

 It covers the full ML cycle: from model creation, to training, deployment and monitoring in production.
 Following the FAIR principles for science, both our software (platform and models) are fully open-source and easily portable to any other platform (no vendor lock-in!).

 Current supported platforms: